aniket2004/PicoCTF-PicoGym-CTF/README.md

 # PicoCTF-PicoGym-CTF
-All the CTF Walkthroughs for the PicoCTF-PicoGym
+CTF Walkthroughs for the PicoCTF-PicoGym